Ellen010/open_multiple_terminals/README.md

 3. Choose "Create tasks.json file from template".
 4. Choose "Others".
 5. Modify "tasks.json" (tasks are variable.
 The example of the code is in this depository).
+6. In command line, type "Debug: Open launch.json" and select it.
+7. Choose "add configuration", select "Compound".
-6. Create and modify "launch.json" (like in the depository).
+9. Create and modify "launch.json" (like in the depository).
-7. Install "Auto Run Tasks".
+10. Install "Auto Run Tasks".
-8. Modify "settings.json" (like in the depository).
+11. Modify "settings.json" (like in the depository).
-9. Tasks will run automatically in separate terminals once you start VSCode.
+12. Tasks will run automatically in separate terminals once you start VSCode.